 In Windows 10, the Windows Update also updates your hardware drivers.
 Unfortunately, not all driver versions work equally well.
 If it’s actually driver updates that are causing the problems, you should try rolling back to the default.

 For this, again in Device Manager, right click the HID-compliant touch screen and then select Properties.
 Then switch to the Driver tab and select Roll Back Driver.

-If you know that there’s a specific older driver version that will work, but aren’t able to get to it through rolling back, within the Driver tab select Uninstall instead and then follow the method outlined in step four above.
+You know that there’s a specific older driver version that will work but aren’t able to get to it through a rollback.
+Within the Driver tab select Uninstall instead and then follow the method outlined in step four above.

-Windows 10 has automatic updates and you might find that the system keeps pushing the latest drivers onto you — which may very well be the ones causing the problem.
-For details on how to overcome this, check out our guide on how take back control over driver updates.
+Windows 10 has automatic updates and you might find that the system keeps pushing the latest drivers onto you—which may very well be the ones causing the problem.
+For details on how to overcome this, check out our guide on how to take back control over driver updates.